fivdi/pigpio/README.md

 The pigpio package is based on the
 [pigpio C library](https://github.com/joan2937/pigpio) so the C library needs to be installed first.
-This can be achieved with the following commands:
+Version V41 or higher of the pigpio C library is required.
+It can be installed with the following commands:

 ```
 wget abyz.co.uk/rpi/pigpio/pigpio.zip